darkn3rd/script-tut/README.md

    * Enumerate All Arguments & Print In Order with Count
    * Enumerate All Arguments & Print Reverse Order with Count
 11. Parameters
-   * Pass n number of paramters & Print summation of all arguments
+   * Pass n number of parameters & Print summation of all arguments
 12. Function
    * Varies: Each language has different features in returning arrays, strings, value, references.
 13. Options (Advanced Command Line Arguments)